 CHAP.
-IX. shua, Judges, Samuel, Kings, Chronicles and

-Ruth, Psalms, Proverbs, Ecclesiastes, Canticles, Bar-Sira (i.e. Ecclesiasticus).
-Wisdom, Job, sixteen Prophets, Judith, Esther, Susanna, Esdras, and the lesser Daniel (i.e. Bel and the Dragon). the Epistle of Baruch, and the Book of the tradition of the Elders (i.e. the Mishnah).
-'Of Josephus there remain Proverbs, and the history of the Sons of Samona (i.e. Maccabees, 1, 2).
-The Book of Maccabees (i.e. Book 4), and the history of Herod the King, and the book of the last destruction of Jerusalem by Titus; and the book of A senath the wife of Joseph the Just, son of Jacob: and the book of Tobias and Tobit, just Israelites.'
-Having completed this list, which is evidently intended to be a complete list of all Jewish literature.
-Ebed Jesu continues, 'Now having completed the Old let us approach the New Testament,' just as if he had confined himself to an exact enumeration of the Sacred Books.
+IX. shua, Judges, Samuel, Kings, Chronicles and Ruth, Psalms, Proverbs, Ecclesiastes, Canticles, Bar-Sira (i. e.
+Ecclesiasticus).
+Wisdom.
+Job. sixteen Prophets, Judith, Esther, Susanna, Esdras, and the lesser Daniel (i.e. Bel and the Dragon), the Epistle of Baruch, and the Book of the tradition of the Elders (i.e. the Mishnah).
+'Of Josephus there remain Proverbs, and the history of the Sons of Samona (i.e. Maccabees, 4).
+Another Book of Maccabees (Book 1 or 27), and the history of Herod the King, and the book of the last destruction of Jerusalem by Titus: and the book of Asenath the wife of Joseph the Just, son of Jacob: and the book of Tobias and Tobit, just Israelites.'
+Having completed this list, which is evidently intended to be a complete list of all Jewish literature, Ebed Jesu continues, 'Now having completed the Old let us approach the New Testament.' just as if he had confined himself to an exact enumeration of the Sacred Books.
 His list of the writings of the New Testament includes the four Gospels, the Acts, fourteen Epistles of St Paul, 'three Epistles assigned to the Apostles in every copy and tongue, James and Peter (1), and John (1).

 The later Nestorians appear to have paid no attention to the discussion of the contents of the Bible.
 Their ecclesiastical books recognize both the Catalogue of the Apostolic Canons and also the Canon of the Alexandrine LXX.
-And the only complete modern Nestorian MS. of the Syriac Old Testament in the British Museum gives the books in the following order: Pentateuch, Joshua, Judges, Kings (4), Wisdom of Solomon.
-Ecclesiastes.
-Ruth.
-Canticles.
-Ecclesiasticus.
-Job.
-Isaiah, twelve Minor Prophets, Jeremiah.
+And the only complete modern Nestorian MS. of the Syriac Old Testament in the British Museum gives the books in the following order: Pentateuch, Joshua, Judges, Kings (4), Wisdom of Solomon, Ecclesiastes, Ruth, Canticles, Ecclesiasticus, Job, Isaiah, twelve Minor Prophets, Jeremiah,

-Badger, II. pp. 81 ff.
-B. M. Rich.
+Badger, 11 pp. 81 ff.
+B. M. Bich.
 7149.